Community Medicine

 A student and teacher operating on a pet

-Sustain an innovative model of companion animal care by integrating Spectrum of Care competencies into existing coursework while also expanding immersive learning opportunities through community partnerships.
+Sustain an innovative model of companion animal care by integrating Spectrum of Care and Access to Care competencies into existing coursework while also expanding immersive learning opportunities through community partnerships.

 Two students weighing a dog

-Build a more holistic approach to teaching veterinary medicine that includes skills like cross-cultural communication, creative thinking, partnership building, and resource identification.
+Build a more holistic approach to teaching veterinary medicine that includes skills like cultural humility, structural competency trauma-informed care, creative thinking, partnership building, and resource identification.

 A student with a huskey puppy

-Showcase a local model for community medicine that incorporates veterinary care, veterinary student training, and animal welfare into the broader community health plan.
+Showcase a local model for community medicine that incorporates veterinary care, veterinary student training, and animal well-being into the broader community health plan.

 Want to learn more?
 Contact Jennifer Genzler-Scholl at [email protected]